-24The distribution of this proportion is shown in appendix figure A.21.

-proportion is 0 for close to 50% of the observations based on the total food expenditure in all the periods and total imputed income in all the periods.
+To define farmers who consume their own grown food, I use data on household imputed income.
+I assume that for farmers, all the imputed income is from own grown food consumed at home.
+I create the proportion of imputed income out of food expenditure.
+In my primary specification, I take annual food expenditure and annual imputed income.
+For roughly 60% of the observations, this proportion is equal to 0.
+The 99th percentile value is 0.93.29 This proportion is 0 for close to 50% of the observations based on the total food expenditure in all the periods and total imputed income in all the periods.
 Based on the above proportions yearly, I define households with value of this proportion greater than 0 as own grown food consumers.
 I call them 'Subsistence households'.
 I define those with the proportion value equal to 0 as those who do not consume own grown food.
-I call them 'Non-subsistence households'.25
+I call them 'Non-subsistence households'.30 31

 I focus primarily on borrowing from money lenders, which showed the maximum increase in borrowing in the previous section.
 Money lenders are also likely to be the relevant source for farmers who want to borrow money to deal with the shock.
-Figure 16 shows the probability of borrowing from money lender for subsistence and non-subsistence households based on the annual definition.
-As we can see in the figure, the borrowing probability is very similar for both groups of households before demonetization, but after demonetization, while the borrowing probability increases for both sets of households, the increase in probability is higher for non-subsistence households.
+Figure 15 shows the probability of borrowing from money lender for subsistence and non-subsistence households based on the annual definition.
+As we can see in the figure, the borrowing probability is very similar for both groups of households before demonetization, but after demonetization, while the borrowing probability increases for both sets of households, the increase in probability is higher for nonsubsistence households.